danielluimkuk/Mini_project_Delon8/README.md

 ![Screenshot 2022-11-18 at 12 18 03 PM](https://user-images.githubusercontent.com/108125998/202704553-d16847a0-7517-4b5a-860c-eb60802992b5.png)
 #### A look on the CSV file.
 ![Screenshot 2022-11-18 at 1 33 05 PM](https://user-images.githubusercontent.com/108125998/202716799-c34c2e41-e9c6-4dcf-8f28-86a3f8d8f6da.png)

+## Meeting the requirements -- Testing
+Apart from doing manuel testing to ensure the app meeting the requirements.
+Some unit testings are also done.

+## Potential improvements
+#### Better UI
+Commands like "os.system('clear')" can be used to refresh the terminal whenever a menu is called or a page is turned, it is removed to make the program lighter and more reader-friendly.
+#### Better use of classes and OOP
+Individual products, couriers and orders can be sorted to their own class with their own specific attributes to form their own dictionaries.
+A repository layer should be used to better handle the filing of CSVs and data base interaction.
+The code can be further refractor to meet the clean code standard.
+#### Too wet
+###### DRY (Don't Repeat Youself)
+It is best practice however the code is a bit repetitive to be honest.
+#### Testability
+Although the app logic is quite straight forward, the functions are not neat enough to be tested individually without some modifications, for example creating fake classes and fake functions.

+## Things I enjoyed most.
+It is a wonderful experience to practice my OOP concepts, logic, file handling and exception handling.
+Pretty much